1LUC1D4710N/windows-doh-registry/README.md

 Get-DnsClientDohServerAddress
 ```

 You should see DNS IPs with DoH template URLs.
 If you see "False" values, **that's normal** – it means DoH is working correctly!

 **Q: How do I remove these entries?**

-A: Use Registry Editor to navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Dnscache\Parameters\DohWellKnownServers` and delete the relevant keys.
+A: Use Registry Editor, open it as administrator and to navigate to: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Dnscache\Parameters\DohWellKnownServers` and delete the relevant keys.
 Always back up your registry before making changes.

 **Q: Is this safe?**